1jour1vin

 About the estate:

 Calissanne is located in Lançon-de-Provence.
-This vast Provençal estate covers 1,100 hectares, including 110 hectares of vineyards and 60 hectares of olive groves, forming a single south-facing area of cultivated land.
-The terroir consists of brown, stony, well-drained soil on Urgonian limestone colluvium, which is ideal for growing vines and olive trees.
-Planted on gently sloping hillsides across 25 plots, 11 grape varieties are used to produce Calissanne wines.
-Legend has it that the famous calissons d'Aix, a delicacy made from almond paste, take their name from a hillside in Calissanne that was once planted with almond trees.
+This vast Provençal estate spans 1,100 hectares, including 110 hectares of vineyards and 60 hectares of olive groves, forming a single, south-facing cultivation area.
+The terroir consists of brown, stony, well-drained soils over Urgonian limestone colluvium, ideally suited for growing grapes and olives.
+Planted on gently sloping hillsides across 25 plots, 11 grape varieties contribute to the production of Calissanne’s wines.
+Legend has it that the famous Calissons d’Aix—a sweet treat made from almond paste—take their name from a hillside in Calissanne that was once planted with almond trees.

 Hachette Wine Guide